ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 # Using Contract Aspects - Apply v Update

-The libary has two main aspect contract  macros: _apply-contract-aspects_ and _update-contract-aspects_.
+The libary has two main aspect contract macros:
+_apply-contract-aspects_ and _update-contract-aspects_.

 The majority of examples below use _apply-contract-aspects_ but _update-contract-aspects_ could be used just as well.

-A couple of very simple examples follow to give a _flavour_ of their usage and details will be expanded upon in the following sections.
+A couple of very simple examples follow to give a _flavour_ of their usage with  the details  expanded upon in the following sections.

 ## Using apply-contract-aspects